-- Conduct alternatives analysis to develop and vet HCT and related improvements that address the identified problems.
-Through this process, further define the preferred HCT mode, corridor termini, routing, potential station/stop locations, etc. - Advance design work in support of alternatives analysis and NEPA. - Gain further clarity on cost. - Determine the locally preferred alternative with partners and community. - Collaborate with Metro, TriMet, and partners to determine the appropriate funding approach.
+- Conduct alternatives analysis to develop and vet HCT and related multimodal improvements that address the identified problems (e.g., right-of-way).
+Through this process, consider capacity opportunities from transit investment and further define the preferred HCT mode, corridor termini, routing, potential station/stop locations, etc. - Advance design work in support of alternatives analysis and NEPA. - Gain further clarity on cost. - Determine the locally preferred alternative with partners and community. - Collaborate with Metro, TriMet, and partners to determine the appropriate funding approach.
 If federal funding is likely, review Capital Investment Grants program criteria and determine areas where the corridor could improve performance with respect to the criteria.
 This could mean additional changes to development code, adopting policies that encourage development of affordable housing, and others. - Secure funding and start construction for projects.